SonarSource/SonarJS/packages/jsts/src/rules/README.md

 ## ESLint and Sonar

-This plugin exposes to ESLint users all JS/TS rules from Sonar-\* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
+This plugin exposes to ESLint users all original JS/TS rules from Sonar-\* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
 We extracted the rules to be beneficial for the ESLint community.

+SonarJS contains more rules from other ESLint plugins (listed [here](#sonarjs-additional-rules)).
+We recommend enabling those rules if you are looking for similar results to SonarQube using ESLint.

 If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, to lint your code locally, we suggest using [SonarLint](https://www.sonarlint.org) IDE extension (available for VSCode, JetBrains IDEs and Eclipse).
 You can connect SonarLint to your SonarQube/SonarCloud project to synchronize rules configuration, issue statuses, etc.